erythroplus/mini-iGEM-2017/README.md

 Released under the CRAPL open-source license, provided in the LICENSE.md file.

 Contents:
-- Invertase modelling: stochastic modelling of PhiC31 invertase kinetics using a Gillespie algorithm hill_fit.m can be used to fit a sigmoid function to the resulting invertase trajectories
+- Invertase modelling: stochastic modelling of PhiC31 invertase kinetics using a Gillespie algorithm. sigmoid_fit.m can be used to fit a sigmoid function to the resulting invertase trajectories.

-- Circuit modelling:   contains dynamic simulations of the entire circuit presented on our poster run using the hormones_menstruation.m wrapper script
+- Circuit modelling:   contains dynamic simulations of the entire circuit presented on our poster.
+To run using the simulation use the hormones_menstruation.m wrapper script

 All simulation code was written for MATLAB 2016b.